 If you can infuse a sense in the entire company, the importance of being a little unique, a little different– everything you do could potentially bring in more customers– then you end up having really amazing results.
 I’m talking about strange things like…

-People have tweeted about our Terms of Service, because our TOS has the stuff written by a lawyer on the right hand side and someone actually took a crack at trying to explaining all the legal jargon means on the left.
+People have tweeted about our Terms of Service because our TOS has the stuff written by a lawyer on the right-hand side and someone actually took a crack at trying to explaining all the legal jargon means on the left.
 Most people don’t think about it, but we took a little bit of effort and created something that we thought was a little bit different, a little bit better, and we’ve literally seen people tweeting “OMG, Shopify has the best TOS I’ve ever seen in my life.”

 I think the way to get at that is using the culture through the entire company– thinking a bit differently about things, go a bit further, do something a bit unexpected.

 Really important that you don’t just put all your effort into the homepage, just these few things– put it through the entire company.
-How can everybody help getting your company on the map?
+How can everybody help to get your company on the map?
 The great thing is that it really doesn’t take any effort– you’re doing something anyway, just make it a bit more interesting, put in a bit more effort.

 “Did marketing work on these efforts together with other groups, or did those groups do it almost independently?”